brooks42/pkto/README.md

 ### Evolution

 Evolve - An activated ability that turns the card over, just like transform.
 Double-faced Pokémon cards have the same abilities on both sides (minus the evolve ability), only their power, toughness, and name are different.
+Pokémon with Evolve act just like any other double-faced cards.
+[See this link for more info](https://mtg.fandom.com/wiki/Double-faced_card).

 Evolve From - An alternate casting cost very similar to mutate from Ikoria, but it targets a specific Pokémon.
 They evolve into the Pokémon on top plus all non-evolve abilities from under it.
+Pokémon with Evolve From act just like any other merged permanents.
+[See this link for more info](https://mtg.fandom.com/wiki/Merge).

 Both "Evolve" and "Evolve From" count as evolution/evolving.
 Any triggered abilities that care about Pokémon evolving will trigger from both types of evolution.
 If a card affects what you can pay "to evolve Pokémon" it applies to both types of evolution.

 A Pokémon is considered evolved if it is the back side of a card with an evolve ability or it was cast using its Evolve From cost.
 A Pokémon is considered unevolved if it is the front side of a card with an evolve ability, it is a card with an Evolve From cost that was cast using its standard mana cost, or it is a card without Evolve or Evolve From.

 ## FAQs

-**Q: My Bulbasaur evolved into Ivysaur (flipped over) and then [game event] happened, how do I handle it?**

-**A**: Pokémon with Evolve act just like any other double-faced cards.
-[See this link for more info](https://magic.wizards.com/en/articles/archive/feature/double-faced-card-rules-2011-08-29#:~:text=Double-Faced%20Card%20Rules%201%20Double-Faced%20Cards%20in%20General.,...%204%20Double-Faced%20Cards%20and%20Copy%20Effects.%20).

 **Q: If I kill a Pokémon in response to it being targeted by a spell that was cast for its Evolve From cost, what happens?**